Rustixir/tokio_sky/README.md

 Build concurrent and multi-stage data ingestion and data processing pipelines with Rust+Tokio.
-TokioSky allows developers to consume data efficiently from different sources, known as producers, such as Apache Kafka and others. inspired by elixir broadway
+TokioSky allows developers to consume data efficiently from different sources, known as producers, such as Apache Kafka, Apache Pulsar and others. inspired by elixir broadway